 (3) Ensuring the church is clean and returned to its original state prior to departing.

-(4) Coordinating a time to pick-up keys from the Property Manager and returning keys promptly following the event.
+(4) Coordinating a time to pick-up keys from the Property Manager and returning keys promptly following the event..
+Recurring Usage Fees

 V.11.c.i.
-Should an outside organization request usage of the church facilities for a period that exceeds the timeframes listed in paragraph V.9.b.ii, a nominal usage fee will be requested to reimburse the church for routine overhead costs.
+Should an outside organization request usage of the church facilities for a period that exceeds the time frames listed in the outside organization usage guidelines, a nominal usage fee shall be requested to reimburse the church for routine overhead costs.

 a.
 Youth Director